 If using ultrasound, the machine will require a linear probe, sterile probe cover, and sterile aqueous gel.

 Catheters for Peritoneal Dialysis

 Peritoneal dialysis catheters are single-lumen indwelling transcutaneous cannulas which allow dialysate fluid to be instilled into and removed from the intraperitoneal space.
 They have a single lumen, with multiple side holes present on the intraperitoneal section.
 Rigid catheters are usable in the acute setting; however, for chronic renal failure or patients with multiple organ failure, the most common type in contemporary use are Tenckhoff catheters (named for Henry Tenckhoff who pioneered their use).
-They differ in that their composition is of soft, flexible silicone, they incorporate one or two synthetic felt cuffs along the shaft (similar to those seen on the tunneled cuffed catheters used for extracorporeal RRT), and they are inserted using a special trocar or by the Seldinger technique.
-They can be placed by an open surgical technique or by laparoscopy; percutaneous techniques with or without fluoroscopy are less invasive but may have correlations with more complications.
+They differ in that their composition is of soft, flexible silicone, they incorporate one or two synthetic felt cuffs along the shaft (similar to the cuffs seen on the tunneled cuffed catheters used for extracorporeal RRT), and they are inserted using a special trocar or by the Seldinger technique.
+They can be placed either by an open surgical technique or by laparoscopy; percutaneous techniques with or without fluoroscopy are less invasive but may be associated with more complications.
 The tips of Tenckhoff catheters may be straight or coiled, with coiled catheters potentially being less susceptible to blockage.